TV Tropes Needs Your Help

 Wide Open Sandbox

 - Averted slightly in Grand Theft Auto: Vice City.
 In order to do some insanity, Tommy and his sidekick Lance ambush two cops in a garage.
 They tie them up and steal their uniforms.
-Tommy declares that his are 'a bit tight in the crotch'.
-Lance then claims the same.
+Lance says that his fits just fine, but Tommy declares that his are 'a bit tight in the crotch'.
+Lance then hastily claims the same.
 Oh, Lance.

 Examples Outside Video Games: